adamrork/HybFilter/README.md

 IDS/
 ```

 All cleaned "FAA" and "FNA" files will be written to `FAA/` and `FNA/` respectively.
 Processed files will have the suffix "_pR" (ptcs removed) appended to their basename.
-The directory `IDS/` will contain one file per locus, each containing the fasta header(s) of those sequences containing premature termination codons.
-Empty files represent loci in which zero sequences had at least one ptc.
+The directory `IDS/` will contain one file per gene, each containing the fasta header(s) of those sequences containing premature termination codons.
+Empty files represent genes in which zero sequences had at least one ptc.

-### Step 03: Remove loci containing below a certain proportion of samples
+### Step 03: Remove genes containing below a certain proportion of samples

-To run `03_removeLoci.sh`, you must supply the PATH to your input data directory (the output directory provided in step 02), the PATH to the output directory you prefer your cleaned data to be written to, and the namelist file used by HybPiper.
-You must also supply a value between 0.00 and 1.00, which represents the proportion of samples in your namelist file that each locus file must have to be written to your output directory.
+To run `03_removeGenes.sh`, you must supply the PATH to your input data directory (the output directory provided in step 02), the PATH to the output directory you prefer your cleaned data to be written to, and the namelist file used by HybPiper.
+You must also supply a value between 0.00 and 1.00, which represents the proportion of samples in your namelist file that each gene file must have to be written to your output directory.

 ```
-03_removeLoci.sh -i /PATH/TO/INPUT/DIRECTORY -o /PATH/TO/OUTPUT/DIRECTORY -n /PATH/TO/namelist.txt -p FLOAT
+03_removeGenes.sh -i /PATH/TO/INPUT/DIRECTORY -o /PATH/TO/OUTPUT/DIRECTORY -n /PATH/TO/namelist.txt -p FLOAT
 ```

 For example, if you have

 - 100 samples in your namelist file
-- 60 samples represented in LOCUS_01.FAA
+- 60 samples represented in GENE_01.FAA
-- 50 samples represented in LOCUS_02.FAA
+- 50 samples represented in GENE_02.FAA
-- 40 samples represented in LOCUS_03.FAA
+- 40 samples represented in GENE_03.FAA

-and you set `-p 0.50`, LOCUS_01.FAA and LOCUS_02.FAA will be written to your output directory whereas LOCUS_03.FAA will not.
+and you set `-p 0.50`, GENE_01.FAA and GENE_02.FAA will be written to your output directory whereas GENE_03.FAA will not.
 Three new directories will be created in your output directory:

 ```
 FAA/